leggedrobotics/raisimGym/README.md

 make install -j4
 ```

-You might have to add LOCAL_BUILD/lib to your $LD_LIBRARY_PATH to ensure that ld finds Ogre3D.
+You might have to add LOCAL_BUILD/lib to your $LD_LIBRARY_PATH to ensure that ld finds Ogre3D shared objects.

 ## Workflow
 1. ***Compile*** your c++ environment (instructions followed)